HarvestMondello/Colorado-climbing-route-analysis/docs/routes/flatirons/east-face-standard.md

 - **Area:** Flatirons, Colorado
 - **Formation:** Third Flatiron
 - **Grade:** 5.4 (8 pitches climb & 4 pitches downclimb)
-- **Length:** n/a'
+- **Length:** ~800'
 - **Style:** Trad, multipitch
 - **First Ascent:** Floyd and Earl Millard, 1906

 ## Summary
-*East Face (Standard) on the Third Flatiron* is a classic.
+*East Face (Standard) on the Third Flatiron* is a mega classic.
 It's status of being closed half the year for falcon nesting makes it even more sought after of a climb.
 The route stands out as both a **cultural landmark** and a **high-traffic classic**.

 ## Route Characteristics
 - The imposing East Face is visible from all over the Boulder area.
-- Easy to moderate technical climbing with a thin finish.
+- Easy technical climbing with a thin finish.
 - Known for **serious exposure**, especially on upper pitch.
-- Protection is generally good, with some PG-13 runouts;some bolts.
+- Protection is generally good, with some PG-13 runouts; some bolts.

 ### Approach & Descent
 - The approach is a steep hike starting by the trash can near a sign next to the Chautaqua Ranger Station.
 - The Southeast Chimney descent (4th class) is standard walk-off but any of several summit routes can be downclimbed.
 There is also a rapel option.
 This rappel option is consider supported for FKTs.

 ### Seasonal Profile & Sun Aspect
-- **Seasonality:** Closed for raptur nesting February 1 to ~ August 1st.
-Summer temps make this primarily late summer and fall climb.
-Winter ascents can be icy and are rare.
+- **Seasonality:** Closed for raptur nesting February 1 to ~ July 30st.
+Closures makes this primarily a late summer and fall climb.
+Winter ascents can be icy or dry
+- .
 - **Sun Exposure:** East-facing.
 Morning sun, afternoon shade.

 ## Historical Context